blu2ns/SGR-steam-game-randomizer/README.md

   * The first time the program is run, make sure to input Y when it asks to refresh the game list.
 I also recommend having the program get each game's image when it prompts you as well.

   For linux users: I recommend creating a .desktop entry with the path to the script, it makes it easier to find and run.
-For windows users: I recommend switching to linux.
+  For windows users: I have been told you can create a batch file to automate this.
+I am unsure how to do this as I use linux, so I recommend finding a guide online on how to do it.
+  Both options would make it easier to run the script, so I recommend doing it.